By TMoM team member Katie Moosbrugger

 Favorite Attractions: Myrtle Beach has more activities than one family can fit into a week’s vacation.
 June through September there is a summer concert series at Plyler Park with free entertainment including kid’s carnivals, live music, and fireworks.
 There are free carriage rides and live music available at the Market Common outdoor shopping area.
 (You might want to confirm all this since we are not totally out of Covid yet).
 We love to visit the old Pavilion rides at Nostalgia Park at Broadway at the Beach and there are dozens of restaurants to try on Restaurant Row.
 Kingston Plantation is less than a mile from the Tanger Outlets and it is only a very short walk down the beach to the Apache Pier which has fishing, nightly live entertainment, and weekly church services.
 My kids love to save their quarters to visit the arcade and also run around “dancing” to the music there at night.
 In addition, we have enjoyed visiting several dinner theaters and shows but mostly find that there are plenty of things to do in Myrtle Beach without spending a lot of money.

 What you like best about this beach: Many people think of Myrtle Beach as crowded but at this resort it is luxury without the crowd.
 The Fall and Spring are our favorite times to visit Myrtle Beach as the weather is perfect and the water is warm.
 There are no waiting lists at restaurants and the activities are plentiful.
-We love to go for a weekend away from home but still enjoy all the comforts of home and we especially love that it is only a four hour drive.
+We enjoy all the comforts of home and we especially love that it is only a four hour drive.